jenishborah/Firebase-Login_Signup-/README.md

 ## Resources

-The background images and other resources are uploaded in the Resources folder.
+The [background images](/Resources/Images/) and other resources are uploaded in the [Resources folder](/Resources/)

-- Add the iamges and edittext.xml file in drawable file on your android studio project.
+- Add the iamges and edittext.xml file in app/src/main/res/drawable/ on your android studio project.
-- Update the colors.xml file in values
+- Update the colors.xml file in app/src/main/res/values/colors.xml

 ## Screenshots